Test-Time Training with KV Binding Is Secretly Linear Attention: Practical Implications

 \subsection{Reduce TTT to Linear Attention}

 Viewing TTT through the lens of linear attention reveals that several design choices that were justified under a storage-and-retrieval interpretation are in fact redundant or optional.
 This perspective enables a principled ablation path that progressively simplifies complex TTT variants such as LaCT and ViTTT into standard linear attention.
 Below, we outline this reduction trajectory and analyze the role of each component.
+The ablation steps are applied \emph{sequentially}: Variant~1 is the Baseline with Step~1 applied, Variant~2 adds Step~2 on top of Variant~1, and so on, so that Variant~6 corresponds to the full reduction from the original TTT formulation to standard linear attention.

 \PAR{Step 1.
 Update only the last-layer parameters.} As shown in Theorem~\ref{thm:linearization}, the effective query and key vectors are $\phi_{t+1}(q)$ and $\phi_t(k)$, where $\phi_t(\cdot)\triangleq\phi(\cdot;\Theta_t)$.
 Updating $\Theta_t$ within the inner loop makes $\phi_t$ a dynamic kernel that is difficult to unroll analytically.
 If the inner loop instead updates only the final-layer parameter, $\Theta$ remains fixed during TTT, and $\phi(\cdot)\triangleq\phi(\cdot;\Theta)$ becomes a static function with learnable parameters.
 From the linear-attention perspective, $\phi(\cdot)$ then acts as a learnable kernel function with effective queries and keys given by $\phi(q)$ and $\phi(k)$.